-Considering the high risks associated with the discharge of wastewater into the environment, local authorities as well as industrial producers should make sure that the highest possible amount of wastewater is transported to appropriate treatment plants and treated.
-The percentage of water treated is highly dependent on the treatment techniques, on the availability of modern equipment and on the industry from which it is sourced.
+Considering the high risks associated with the discharge of wastewater into the environment, local authorities, as well as industrial producers, should make sure that the highest possible amount of wastewater is transported to appropriate treatment plants and treated.
+The percentage of water treated is highly dependent on the treatment techniques, the availability of modern equipment, and the industry from which it is sourced.

 The % Industrial wastewater treatment rate may also depend on the overall level of industrialization and technological advancement of the country the treatment plant is located in.

 In developed countries, research and investments towards modern plants resulted in the minimization of wastewater production and even in the recycling of such waste within the production process.
 However, most industries such as iron, mining, and steel are still dependent on processes that produce larger quantities of wastewater.

 Given the environmental risks associated with such waste and the costs annexed with the treatment, here are some best practices regarding this indicator: